cre8magic/cre8magic/docs-src/pages/oqtane-theme-guides/theme-assets/vite/index.md

 ## Use the new Compile CSS Code

-If you want to youse the css file, check the `ThemeInfo.cs`
+If you want to see the css file, check the `ThemeInfo.cs`
 [Show Compile SASS Code](xref:OqtaneThemes.ThemeAssets.Styles.Index)

 ---